 The way our services are designed and delivered can play an important part in reducing health inequalities.
 This includes public health services, as well as other treatment and care services, which play a role in supporting residents to maintain, restore, and protect their health for longer.
-Not everyone finds it easy to access the care they need.
-A variety of barriers may result in some people receiving less or poorer quality care for their needs, compared to others (or no care at all, in some cases).
+Not everyone finds it easy to get the care they need.
+There are a variety of barriers which may result in some people receiving less or poorer quality care for their needs, compared to others (or no care at all, in some cases).
 This leads to poorer experiences, and potentially poorer health outcomes for some groups.

 Here are some examples, mostly from national data.
 During 2022, twice as many people with a learning disability died from an avoidable cause of death than in the general population.
 People from ethnic minority groups face inequalities in terms of delays or cancellations of hospital treatment and fewer patients from ethnic minority groups reported that expected care and support was available when they needed it after leaving A&E (68%).
-This compared to white patients (72%) and reduces further for those with a long-term condition where 61% of white patients were satisfied with care and support and even fewer patients from ethnic minority groups (53%) (55).
+This compared to white patients (72%) and reduces further for those with a long-term condition where 61% of white patients were satisfied with care and support and even fewer patients from ethnic minority groups (53%) (54).

-Clearly, questions of fair resource distribution according to need are complex.
-They are also often determined by national policy and funding decisions.
-There may be a greater risk of inequality when there is less access to state-funded care; the proportion of care home residents who receive state-funded care increases as the levels of deprivation increases.
-People who cannot access state-funded adult social care may not be able to fund their own care because of the cost-of-living crisis and could become more reliant on friends, family (55)[2].
+There is a greater risk of inequality when there is less access to state-funded care; the proportion of care home residents who receive state-funded care increases as the levels of deprivation increases.
+People who cannot access state-funded adult social care may not be able to fund their own care because of the cost-of-living crisis and could become more reliant on friends, family and voluntary organisations for support, thus increasing inequalities (54).